Chalco de Díaz Covarrubias

 Chalco de Díaz Covarrubias ([ˈt͡ʃaːɬko]) is a city that is municipal seat of the surrounding municipality of Chalco.
 It lies in the eastern part of the State of Mexico just east of the Federal District of Mexico and is considered part of the Mexico City metropolitan area.

-Chalco name is Nahuatl, and comes from Challi: "lake edge", and Co: "place" therefore both words together mean "on the edge of the lake".
+Chalco name is Nahuatl, and comes from Chalchihuitl "green stone, jade", and Co: "place" therefore both words together mean "the place of jade".

 The municipal head, bears the surname of Diaz Covarrubias, in honor of Juan Díaz Covarrubias, one of the practitioners of medicine who was heroically shot in Tacubaya in 1859.

 History

 The first group of Native Americans to reach the region of Chalco was "the acxotecas" coming from Tula, the famous and ancient homeland of the Toltecs, and the first town they settled was called Chalco.

 Later, a second group of people arrived, this were the Mihuaques.
 By 1160 A.D arrived teotenancas and chichimecas from the valley of Toluca, through Tláhuac.
 Around the lake there were other groups, including cuixocas, temimilolcas and ihuipanecas, which formed a congregation of tribes with Chalcas.

 By 1354 the entire region was known by the name of Tzacualtitlán-Tenanco Amaquemeca-Chalco".
 For 1410 the territory of the Chalca almost a Confederate state, consisted in four domains: Acxotlan-Chalco, Tlalmanalco-Amaquemecan, Tenanco-Tepopollan and Xochimilco-Chimalhuacan, being Acxotlan-Chalco Header".